Edgeworth/memerna/STYLE.md

-Some notes on the coding style used in memerna:
+Some notes on the style used in memerna:

 # C++
 - Format according to the .clang-format